 Kyoto has an abundance of magnificent temples, shrines, Imperial Palaces, beautiful gardens and parks.
 Most tourist attractions in Japan close at 4:00pm.
 We made a special trip to the Nijo Castle but unfortunately it was closed.
-Bike tours are very safe and a popular way to see more of Japan.
+Kyoto Small-Group Bike Tour are very safe and a popular way to see more of Japan.

 Kyoto Train Station

-Kyoto train station is a huge space-age futuristic hub consisting of almost everything.
+Kyoto train station (1-Day Kyoto Rail Tour by Bullet Train from Tokyo) is a huge space-age futuristic hub consisting of almost everything.
 The precinct and public spaces are buzzing with locals and visitors.
 It is a hub for everything ‘Retail”.
 The cafes, restaurants and bars are loud and exciting.
 The station has information centres, ticketing offices, and the longest, highest escalators that I have ever seen.

 The height and the size of the Kyoto Station Building is mind blowing.
 Each night, the “Big Stairway” situated between the escalators is illuminated with messages and beautiful images of Kyoto.
 This magnificent light show is a popular meeting place for locals and tourists.
 Major events and concerts are held here in the large open space.